openvinotoolkit/openvino_build_deploy/ai_ref_kits/conversational_ai_chatbot/README.md

 #### Tips for Creating the YAML File

-The YAML file _instructions_ section should provide an introduction to the assistant, the title, and important notes for the user.
+The YAML file _instructions_ section should provide an introduction to the assistant, the title of the assistant, and important notes for the user.
 It should be clear and concise, and give users context for how to interact with the assistant.

 ```yaml
 instructions: |